Graviton-Code-Editor/website/blog/graviton2_changes.md

 ---
 title: Graviton v2 summary
 slug: graviton2_changes
-cover: landscape.png
+date: "2020-06-08"
-description: "Graviton v2 summary"
+description: "Summary of Graviton v2 changes"
 ---

 If you don't know Graviton has been through a lot of changes lately, it has a new source made from scratch, read the [announcement](https://graviton.netlify.ml/blog/graviton_remake/remake/)